 To reduce greenhouse gas emissions, particle emissions and congestion, we need to radically rethink accessibility and mobility.

 New services based on digital platform technology can contribute to a world with more connection, where travel is less destructive to the environment and un-travel is more satisfying.
-Advanced digital technologies have opened for configuring new accessibility options and combining these in smart ways for both reducing demand for transport and achieving more efficient use of transport capacity.
+Advanced digital technologies have opened the path for configuring new accessibility options and combining these in smart ways, both reducing demand for transport and achieving more efficient use of transport capacity.

 But new services such as car-sharing, workhubs or integrated ticket systems do not intrinsically contribute to sustainability.
 Nor do digital platforms automatically optimize for sustainable behaviour.
 Some new services have the potential to be transformative, some don’t.
 And those that do need a context in which they fulfill their full promise.